Hunt For Escaped South Carolina Inmate Intensifies As Second Wanted Man Is Captured

 Once the control panel shorted, "it allowed the pod area to release the door locks — like it's designed to — because if you have a fire or electrical fire, you don't want people to perish by not being able to get out of those cells," Young said.

-In order to reach a second control panel that opens other secure areas of the facility, Young said four men pounced on a detention officer, punching and kicking him as he was attempting to reestablish order.
+To reach a second control panel that opens other secure areas of the facility, Young said, four men pounced on a detention officer, punching and kicking him as he was attempting to re-establish order.

-"It was a four-on-one scrap between one of the corrections officers, overpowered him, maced him with his mace," the county administrator recounted.
+"It was a four-on-one scrap between one of the corrections officers, overpowered him, Maced him with his Mace," the county administrator recounted.

 CBS reported the entire jailbreak took less than 10 minutes.